-This timely seminar will consider the future for the UK’s copyright policy as well as further developments in domestic and international policy.
+This seminar considered the future for the UK’s copyright policy, as well as further domestic and international developments.

-Delegates will consider how best to achieve a balance between remuneration for IP owners and minimising the impact on the open distribution of information online - and will look at the way forward for improving cross-sectoral engagement on the issues.
+Discussion took place on the future balance between remuneration for IP owners and minimising the impact on the open distribution of information online - and the way forward for improving cross-sectoral engagement on the issues.

-Further sessions will assess options for any regulatory or legislative action, drawing in part on ideas and issues emerging in the roundtables convened as part of the Creative Industries Sector Deal.
+Further sessions assessed options for any regulatory or legislative action, drawing in part on ideas and issues emerging in the roundtables convened as part of the Creative Industries Sector Deal.

-The agenda also looks at the impact of Brexit on the UK’s framework for intellectual property protection and registration, as well as what IP protections are required internationally for UK businesses to maximise export opportunities in the future.
+The agenda also looked at the impact of Brexit on the UK’s framework for intellectual property protection and registration, as well as what IP protections might be required internationally for UK businesses to maximise export opportunities in the future.

-Delegates will consider further international developments affecting the creative industries, including developments in copyright exhaustion regimes and the question of the UK’s ongoing participation in the Unified Patent Court.
+Delegates considered further international developments affecting the creative industries, including developments in copyright exhaustion regimes and the question of the UK’s ongoing participation in the proposed Unified Patent Court.

 Price: £95 PLUS VAT

 Format: DOWNLOADABLE PDF